Blessing Landscapes, Intel and Oregon Tradeswomen, Inc. tapped as PCC’s Employer Partners of the Year

 The event was the culmination of about a year and a half of planning by dedicated PCC staff.
 In the fall 2016, Goldberg formed a college-wide committee representing PCC’s many campuses, centers and district offices, and whose members work with employer partners in a variety of ways.
 As a resource for the college, the group set out to create a comprehensive inventory of employer partners from across PCC’s service area — and tallied more than 1,600.

 These partnerships vary in look and structure depending on the needs and size of the partnering organizations.
-Types of collaborations include employers who hire PCC graduates; offer work-based learning opportunities for students such as internships, co-ops, clinical rotations, or apprenticeships; serve on career technical education advisory committees at the college; and participate in PCC’s many job fairs, among other methods and models.
+Types of collaborations include employers who hire PCC graduates; offer work-based learning opportunities for students such as internships, co-ops, clinical rotations, or apprenticeships; serve on career technical education advisory committees at the college; and participate in PCC’s many job fairs, among a variety of methods and models.

 Small Business category — Blessing Landscapes